wp-plugins/buddypress-group-chat/readme.txt

 == Notes ==

-The room names take the name of group, So you could go to Tinychat and add the group name for chat with ads or go to http://www.ruddernation.net/*Group Name*
+The room name is now domain/groupname or go to http://www.ruddernation.net/*Group Name*
 Example: http://www.mydomain.com/groups/groupname/ This will output the room name to *Group Name*.